Overview of Banks in Israel

 The name of Bank Otsar HaHayal means Bank of the Soldier Treasury.
 As the name implies, it was founded in 1946 by the British authorities to offer banking solutions to Jewish veterans of the British Armed Forces.
 It also provided services to veterans of the Israel Defense Forces and defense sector employees.

-The bank opened up to the general public in 1972 and in 1977, it was acquired by Bank Hapoalim.
-It fully turned into a commercial public bank in 1996.
+The bank opened up to the general public in 1972, and in 1977, it was acquired by Bank Hapoalim.
+It fully turned into one of the commercial public banks in Israel in 1996.

 As its name implies, Bank Yahav For Government Employees Ltd provides a range of banking and financial solutions to state employees and companies that are owned by the government.
 It used to run as a subsidiary of Bank Hapoalim BM.
 However, in 2008, it began operating as a subsidiary of Mizrahi Tefahot Bank Ltd.